leonden/leonden/README.md

 ## Get in touch

-👨‍💻 All of my projects are available at [on personal GitHub](https://github.com/leonden)
+👨‍💻 All of my projects are available at [my personal GitHub](https://github.com/leonden)

 📫 Reach me via contact@leonhochwimmer.com